mirror/dd-wrt/src/router/frr/doc/user/filter.rst

 Showing ip prefix-list
 ----------------------

-.. clicmd:: show ip prefix-list [json]
+.. clicmd:: show ip prefix-list

    Display all IP prefix lists.

-   If the ``json`` option is specified, output is displayed in JSON format.

-.. clicmd:: show ip prefix-list NAME [json]
+.. clicmd:: show ip prefix-list NAME

    Show IP prefix list can be used with a prefix list name.

-   If the ``json`` option is specified, output is displayed in JSON format.

-.. clicmd:: show ip prefix-list NAME seq NUM [json]
+.. clicmd:: show ip prefix-list NAME seq NUM

    Show IP prefix list can be used with a prefix list name and sequential number.

-   If the ``json`` option is specified, output is displayed in JSON format.

 .. clicmd:: show ip prefix-list NAME A.B.C.D/M